MiningCryptoLive/doge-ltc-merged-mining-pool/README.md

 Build the pool = go build

-Run the pool = ./dogepool
+Run the pool =  in terminal run ./dogepool
+Using Screen = in terminal run screen -dmS pool ./dogepool

 Once you have it running, your client can connect with the following login: